-The ISO 17025 accreditation important standards for testing and calibration of laboratories around the world.
-Additionally, NABL accreditation is mandatory for all laboratories for test results released by any laboratory.
-51 quality control laboratories in marketing division have been accredited by National Accreditation Board for and Calibration Laboratories (NABL) as per International Standard ISO/IEC 17025: 2017 for 'Testing Discipline' while 3 laboratories are accredited by NABL for 'Calibration Discipline'
+of laboratories around the world.
+Additionally, NABL accreditation is mandatory for all laboratories for ensuring accuracy of the test results released by any laboratory.
+51 quality control laboratories in marketing division have been accredited by National Accreditation Board for and Calibration Testing Laboratories (NABL) as per International Standard ISO/IEC 17025: 2017 for 'Testing Discipline' while 3 laboratories are accredited by NABL for 'Calibration Discipline'

-New-age high performance diesel

-MAKE THE WORLD A GREENER PLACE, MILE BY MILE.
+XTRAGREEN New-age high performance diesel MAKE THE WORLD A GREENER PLACE, MILE BY MILE.